gluwa/creditcoin/zombienet/README.md

     Then configure the network specification to use that image (there is a commented out line in the included `network.yaml` that does this).

+### Using native provider on a VM

+In case you are using the native provider (on a VM) you will have to reverse proxy the WebSockets RPC because Polakdot JS Apps will refuse plain/text connections outside of `127.0.0.1`.

+- (Possibly) adjust DNS configuration for the domain name used to access your VM
+- Edit the port mappings [and domain name] in `Caddyfile.rpc-proxy`
+- Execute `caddy`

+    ```bash
+    sudo caddy run --config Caddyfile.rpc-proxy
+    ```